-I have published various academic articles in the International History Review, The Historical Journal, and Middle Eastern Studies.
-This page provides abstracts and links.
+I have published various academic articles and reviews in the International History Review, The Historical Journal, Middle Eastern Studies, and Cultural and Social History.
+This page provides selected abstracts and links.

 ‘The balance of forces on the eve of Munich’, International History Review, 40 (2018)